-Members providing formal, ongoing consultation regarding psychological matters to other service providers who may or may not be members of the College, but are not providing supervision to them, must have a clear agreement, signed by both parties, confirming the understanding that the member is not taking on responsibility for client care and that the person receiving such consultation retains responsibility for the individual client or the organizational client care.
+Members providing formal, ongoing consultation, but not supervision, regarding psychological matters to other service providers who may or may not be members of the College, must have a clear agreement, signed by both parties, confirming the understanding that the member is not taking on responsibility for client care and that the person receiving such consultation retains responsibility for the individual client or the organizational client care.
 Notwithstanding the above, members should be aware that in all circumstances they are accountable for providing competent information.

 4.2 Informing Clients